-When choosing the best tumble dryer for you, it’s likely that you will hear the terms ‘vented’ and ‘condenser’ to describe different products.
-But which type of tumble dryer is better?
+When choosing the best tumble dryer for you, it’s likely that you will hear the terms ‘vented’, ‘condenser’ and ‘heat pump’ to describe different products.

-Let’s take a look at the differences between them, so you can consider these before you make a purchase.
+Let’s take a look at the differences between them the main types of tumble dryer, so you can consider these before you make a purchase.

 This design means it will need to be installed near to a window or exterior wall, so the hose can reach the outside.
 However, they are typically a budget-friendly type of tumble dryer.

-A benefit of this means that you can place the tumble dryer anywhere you like, as opposed to near a window or wall.
-This may be of use if you are living in a flat, as you aren’t restricted in terms of where to position the appliance.
+One benefit of this means that you can place the tumble dryer almost anywhere you like, as opposed to near a window or wall.

 While small tumble dryers are not known for being particularly energy efficient, many modern designs will feature special sensor technology to help with this problem.